stanleylcmgm/pocket-finance/README.md

-# ⭐ Star - Your Productivity Companion
+# ⭐ Pocket Finance - Your Productivity Companion

 A comprehensive mobile productivity app for personal planning and financial tracking, built with React Native and Expo.